-Ukraine's High Anti-Corruption Court refuses to overturn suspicion against Mindich, who did not appear in court "because Ukraine is under attack"
+Ukraine's High Anti-Corruption Court refuses to revoke notice of suspicion against Mindich, who did not appear in court "because Ukraine is under attack"

-The Appeals Chamber of Ukraine's High Anti-Corruption Court reviewed the appeal lodged by the lawyer of businessman Tymur Mindich, a suspect in the Midas case, and refused to cancel the notice of suspicion served to him.
+The Appeals Chamber of Ukraine's High Anti-Corruption Court has considered an appeal lodged by the lawyer of businessman Tymur Mindich, a suspect in the Midas case, and refused to withdraw the notice of suspicion served to him.

-Source: Anti-Corruption Action Centre reporting from the courtroom
+Source: the Anti-Corruption Action Centre reporting from the courtroom

-Details: The Anti-Corruption Action Center said that at the start of the hearing, the defence lawyer requested the court to allow Mindich to join the hearing online.
+Details: The Anti-Corruption Action Centre said that at the start of the hearing, the defence lawyer requested permission from the court for Mindich to join the hearing online.
 He explained Mindich's absence by saying that "Ukraine is under attack and the case against him is political persecution".

-Quote from the lawyer: "As soon as the concerns for his life and health fall away, he is ready to come and communicate."
+Quote from the lawyer: "As soon as the concerns for his life and health fall away, he is ready to come and talk."

 More details: The court ultimately refused because Mindich is wanted, there are no circumstances preventing him from appearing in court, and it is impossible to properly verify his identity if he joins the hearing online.